 If you have questions about whether or not a specific merchant will allow your FSA card, you can contact your FSA administrator to find out.
 (But let's be honest, did you really think a restaurant was going to accept pre-tax health care funds for that lobster roll?)

 The easiest way to ensure that your items or services are eligible is by checking out our comprehensive Eligibility List, and by shopping at a store that exclusively sells FSA eligible items.
 It takes the guesswork out of shopping and decreases the chances that your FSA card will be declined.

 Confirm with your employer that the item is FSA eligible

 The IRS determines which items are FSA eligible.
 But employers can set their own eligibility rules as long as they're sticking to the IRS guidelines.
 In other words, it's important to check in with your FSA administrator and confirm that the item you tried to buy is FSA eligible.

 If your FSA card was declined but you decided to buy the item with a different card, then it's still a good idea to try and get reimbursed through traditional means.
 If you bought the item through FSAstore.com and the item was allowed under your plan guidelines, we guarantee that the item is FSA eligible, so be sure to save your receipt and submit for reimbursement.

 You should still save your receipts

 Even though you won't need to file your receipts for reimbursement after every purchase, you'll still need to save your receipts.
-The IRS requires all FSA purchases be backed up with proof, so if your employer gets audited, you'll have to show itemized documentation of your FSA card purchases.
-Your administrator will also require you to submit receipts on select FSA card purchases.
+The IRS requires all FSA purchases be backed up with proof, so in many cases you’ll need to show itemized documentation of your FSA card purchases to your FSA administrator

 Pro Tip: Use electronic receipts whenever possible.
 Just create a file in your inbox and simply move your receipts there throughout the year.
 It's a painless way to ensure you're following the rules.